wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 1.2.2 =
+* "Submitted" now shows time with timezone instead of just the date.

 = 1.2.1 =
 * Option for UTF-8 or UTF-16LE export.
 UTF-16LE works better for MS Excel for some people but does it not preserve line breaks inside a form entry.